 The goal of combinatorial materials science is high-throughput, high quality data generation to facilitate rapid materials discovery, optimization, development, and commercialization.
 There are three essential steps:

-- Inform and Iterate.
-Robust data handling and analysis techniques to convert experimental data into knowledge.
+Inform and Iterate.
+Robust data handling, data curation and analysis techniques to convert experimental data into knowledge.
 This can be for design of the next experiment, as well as informing computational models.

 What is it good for?

 Applications-driven.
 We are exclusively interested in materials for which there is an industrial or government-agency need and application.

 Model validation.
 Computer simulations of important advanced materials benefit from experimental input and validation, such as the self-consistent, high density datasets generated by combinatorial methods.

 What are some example problems?